tytan652/rfcs/text/0045-add-notion-of-protocol.md

 #### About service JSON file

-- A field `"protocol"` will be added mostly for HLS/FTL services, other protocol can be detected through prefixes, further changes will be done in RFC 39.
+- For `services` objects, a `"protocol"` field will be added.
+This will be used to indicate the protocol for services that use HLS or FTL.
+Other protocols can be detected through prefixes.
+Further changes will be done in RFC 39.
-  - Services still mono-protocol, RTMP+RTMPS combo when the field is not set is the only exception.
+  - `services` objects are mono-protocol, services with no `"protocol"` field that provides RTMP and RTMPS servers are the only exceptions.
   - RTMP services with custom code and HTTP(S) URLs will have the protocol enforced to RTMP.
 - Services that ask for a protocol that is not registered will not be shown.
 - Codecs field for audio and video will be added to allow services to limit which codec is compatible with the service.